sealsystems/seal-mongo-notification/.github/pull_request_template.md

   A pull request with this prefix in its title is marked as a maintenance change.
 In general this creates a patch release when merging the pull request into the master branch.
 A label with the expected release type is added to the pull request.
 Only `CHANGELOG.md`, but not our release notes, will be updated with information about the pull request.

 You can specify the kind of pull request when you create a new one.
-But do not forget to prefix it with `WIP`.
+But do not forget to prefix it with `WIP:`.
 Here is an example title for such a pull request:

 ```
 WIP: feat: My super cool new feature
 ```

-After finishing the work, you can simply remove `WIP:`.
+After finishing the work, you can simply remove `WIP:`.

+Please do not format the `Title` field with Markdown.

-##### Description Field
+#### Description Field

-Besides this introduction, the description field also contains the following sections that contribute to `CHANGELOG.md` and release notes:
+Besides this introduction, the description field also contains sections with the following headings which contribute to `CHANGELOG.md` and release notes:

-- `Details`
+- `Details`

-  Sometimes it is not possible to explain a change with a single short line in the `Title`.
-In this case, you can add a more detailed description in the `Details` section below.
+  Sometimes it is not possible to explain a change with a single short line in the `Title` field.
+In this case, you can add a more detailed description in the `Details` section.

   You may add several paragraphs if needed and unlike the `Title` field, you can format the content with Markdown.

 - `Breaking Changes`

   Please fill out this section if **and only if** your changes affect the public Interface.
 This creates a major release when merging the pull request into the master branch.
-Breaking changes are shown in an additional section of `CHANGELOG.md` or release notes.
+Breaking changes are shown in an additional section of `CHANGELOG.md` and release notes.
 So two headings will be created: One for the bugfix/feature itself and one for the breaking changes.

   All information for the `Details` section also applies here, with one important exception:

   In contrast to the `Details` section, the first line is used as a title for the breaking change.
-Therefore, please add a short description first and add paragraphs for more information if needed.
-Do not start with a large paragraph!
+Therefore, please add a short description first and append paragraphs for more information if needed.
+Do not start with a large paragraph and do not format the first line.

   Here is an example of a longer text for a breaking change:

-  >  This is a brief description of the breaking change (**without** a punctuation mark)
+  > This is a brief description of the breaking change (without a punctuation mark and formatting)
   >
   > In another paragraph, I add detailed information of steps needed to adapt to the new interface.
 I can also *format* this paragraph using Markdown.
   >